memgraph/documentation/pages/advanced-algorithms/utilize-networkx.md

 ### 1. Connect to Memgraph

-First, run Memgraph using the Memgraph MAGE Docker image, which includes both the MAGE library and Memgraph Lab.
+First, run Memgraph using the Memgraph MAGE Docker image.
 To run the image, open a command-line interpreter and run the following Docker command:

 ```
 docker run -p 7687:7687 -p 7444:7444 --name memgraph memgraph/memgraph-mage